fox-archives/infrastructure-old/readme.md

 ### prerequisites

-can use `install.sh` to install the following dependencies
+use `scripts/install.sh` to install the following dependencies

 - lxd
 - docker